across-suffolk/TwilightTimer/README.md

 The Python script uses the subprocess module to activate a PHP script (preset with lat/long) and echo the times, which are piped back into Python.
 Python then decodes the byte data into strings and timestamps for use in scheduling and logging.

-The [scheduler module](https://github.com/dbader/schedule) by @dbader/schedule is used to create four jobs.
+@dbader/schedule [module](https://github.com/dbader/schedule) is used to create four jobs.
  1. Call PHP script to update times.
 Runs every day at 01:30.
- 2. Trigger a log entry every 30 minutes, to approximate time if system fails/
+ 2. Trigger a log entry every 30 minutes, to approximate time if system fails.
  3. One-off relay_on job.
  4. One-off relay_off job.